 A Power Even Greater Than Judgment

 It is easy for others to criticize offering only the admonition that it is just best to avoid drugs and alcohol altogether.
+Its hard to understand the compulsion of chasing the high if you’ve never felt it yourself.
 This is an easy task when everything is going along fine.
 While the insidious draw into addiction is not necessarily a character flaw, it can seem that way in the face of realizing that it is not so easy to simply stop.

 There are powerful reasons for this, not the least of which is how these substances can change our brain chemistry making us slaves to the sensations they produce.
+Chasing the high is not merely a conscious choice any longer.
 Further, it is known that from the first exposure the brain is fast working to counteract the effects.
 This is what causes us to quickly build up a tolerance thus forcing the need for more and more of the substance to duplicate the original sensation.

 The Benefits Obtained from Addiction Treatment

 In treatment, the goal of non-addictive use encompasses abstinence and moderation through an understanding of long-term recovery.
 Building upon the creation of a substantive identity intended to replace the addictive one, the focus is on harm-reduction.
-This process affirms powerfully new connections supporting life-saving interventions, while recognizing and honoring that many patients are tackling more than just their addictive behavior.
-The psychological and emotional issues that present themselves are the same ones that were there prior to developing an addicted state of existence.
+This process affirms powerfully new connections supporting life-saving interventions while recognizing and honoring that many patients are tackling more than just their addictive behavior.
+The psychological and emotional issues that present themselves are the same ones that were there before developing an addicted state of existence.

-While the government remains dedicated to curbing the over-prescribing tendencies of doctors and cracking down on “pill-mills” contributing to the overabundance of controlled substances, more people addicted to these medications are receiving treatment and really learning to understand the dangers of prescription drug abuse and the nature of addiction.
+While the government remains dedicated to curbing the over-prescribing tendencies of doctors and cracking down on “pill mills” contributing to the overabundance of controlled substances, more people addicted to these medications are receiving treatment and learning to understand the dangers of prescription drug abuse and the nature of addiction.
+With a professional treatment program, addicts learn the facts about why they were chasing the high, and learn ways to take back control of their life.